Board GamesFeature

 Some worker placement games are fairly simple.
 The D&D fantasy theme won’t be to everybody’s taste, but Lords of Waterdeep is considered one of the most accessible games in the genre because the rules are easy to pick up, which also makes it one of the best worker placement games for 2 players.
 But for every easy-to-learn action drafting game, there’s a rule-heavy head-scratcher.
 Anachrony and Barrage can take some mastering, although that is down to the combination of worker placement with other game mechanics.

-While I think the worker placement mechanic tends to work better with three or four players, there are plenty of good options for 2 players.
-And below you can find reviews of 10 of the best including some that make a great introduction to the genre.
+While I think the worker placement game mechanic tends to work better with three or four players, there are plenty of good options for 2 people.
+And below you can find reviews of 10 of the best worker placement games for 2 players.

 1. Fields of Arle